Illinois Real Estate Broker License FAQs

 How do I get an Illinois real estate broker license?

-To attain your real estate broker license in Illinois, the Illinois Department of Financial and Professional Regulation, Division of Real Estate, requires the following:
+To attain your real estate broker license in Illinois, the Illinois Department of Financial and Professional Regulation, Division of Real Estate, requires you to do the following:

 - Be at least 21 years old with a high school diploma or GED; or between 18 and 21 years of age with at least four semesters of post-secondary education in real estate as set forth by the Division of Real Estate